princeton-sns/c5-cicada-profile/README.md

-# thermopylae-profile-silo
+# copycat-cicada-profile
-CloudLab profile for Silo (as part of Thermopylae)
+CloudLab profile for Cicada